-- Excited about going to chapter meetings
+- Be excited about going to chapter meetings

 - Focus on academics

-- Developing leadership and personal development skills
+- Develop leadership and personal development skills

-- Serving her local and campus community
+- Serve the local and campus community

-- Attend Family weekend
+- Attend family weekend.

-- Attend their Founder’s Day events
+- Attend their Founders Day events

 - Make a contribution to their philanthropic events